matter-labs/zksync-lite-docs/docs/dev/providers.md

 ### Estimate emergency withdraw fee

-Estimates fee required for submitting emergency withdraw transaction.
-Fee for emergency withdraw is always paid in `ETH` token.
+Estimates a fee required for submitting emergency withdraw transaction.
+The emergency withdrawal fee is always paid in `ETH` token.

 > Signature